ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The main host plant in Massachusetts is the black cherry tree (Prunus serotina).
 Elsewhere in its wide range Coral Hairstreak is reported to use also wild plum (P. americana, P. angustifolia), chokecherry (P. virginiana), domesticated plum (P. domestica), and even chokeberry (Aronia melanocarpa) (Scott 1986; Opler and Krizek 1984), but these have not been demonstrated for Massachusetts.
 Mello and Hansen (2004:36) suggest beach plum (P. maritima) and possibly shadbush (Amelanchier) for Cape Cod, referring to localized colonies inhabiting beach plum thickets on the outer Cape.
 All these plant species except P. domestica are native to and found in Massachusetts (Sorrie and Somers 1999).

 Scudder found a Coral Hairstreak egg on Black Cherry over 100 years ago: “the only egg I have seen was found tucked into the angle made at the extreme tip of a wild cherry twig by ...two little shoots…” (1889:813).
 The 1995-99 Connecticut Atlas also found eggs on P. serotina in the wild.
 More recent evidence for Massachusetts exists: on June 4, 2010, at night, photographer Sam Jaffe found a large, colorful Coral Hairstreak caterpillar actively feeding at the upper tip of a trail-side black cherry sapling on Great Blue Hill in Canton.
-Ten to fifteen ants were swarming all over it!
+Ten to fifteen ants were swarming all over it.
 Apparently these caterpillars spend the day in the leaf litter and only emerge at night to feed, attended by ants.
 (Jaffe, masslep 6/5/2010; photo showing ant at http://www.pbase.com/spjaffe/image/125237720).
-The Coral Hairstreak egg is laid at the base of the tree (or twig, as in Scudder’s report), either on bark or sometimes in adjacent leaf litter.
+The Coral Hairstreak egg is usually laid at the base of the tree, either on bark or sometimes in adjacent leaf litter.

-As mentioned, Coral Hairstreaks need habitat which includes nearby open area nectar sources, as well as the presence of the proper species of ants.
-Scudder (1889) says Coral Hairstreak “…frequents blossoms, especially those of goldenrod, Jersey tea, milkweed, and thistle.”
+As mentioned, Coral Hairstreak's habitat is early successional forests where Black Cherry is a common pioneer species.
+Nearby open area nectar sources are also needed, as well as the presence of the proper species of ants.
+Scudder (1889) says Coral Hairstreak “…frequents blossoms, especially those of goldenrod, Jersey tea, milkweed, and thistle;” many butterfly observers today can confirm this list of nectar sources, and add dogbane and clovers.

 Relative Abundance Today